 So now the main question is how do we use Libra?
 This can be used through wallets like Facebook’s Calibra.
 We believe that there would be more third-party apps developed by Libra association members.
 The association’s main target is to make sending money to some as easy as sending a message on Facebook.
 You can signup for the early access here.

 As you may know now Calibra which will be Facebook’s wallet for Libra will be launched alongside the Libra currency on iOS and Android within Facebook Messenger, WhatsApp and a standalone app.
 The first thing that the user will be directed to when they sign up is Know Your Customer anti-fraud process where they’ll have to provide a government-issued photo ID and other verification info.

-After these verification process are done, you can cash in to Libra, pick a friend or merchant, set an amount to send them and add a description and send them Libra.You’ll also be able to request Libra, and Calibra will offer an expedited way of paying merchants by scanning your or their QR code.
-Eventually it wants to offer in-store payments and integrations with point-of-sale systems like Square.
+After these verification processes are done, you can cash into Libra, pick a friend or merchant, set an amount to send them and add a description and send them Libra.You’ll also be able to request this, and Calibra will offer an expedited way of paying merchants by scanning your or their QR code.
+Eventually, it wants to offer in-store payments and integrations with point-of-sale systems like Square.

 So in conclusion, if Facebook succeeds and users start to cash in money into Libra it and the other founding members of the Libra Association could earn big dividends on the interest.
 And if it creates hype among users, many will start using it to buy things through Facebook using Libra.
 This will make a huge positive impact business whereas they will boost their ad spend there.

 Security is another concern that needs to be addressed.
 If security is unreliable, It would bring damage to a lot of people around the world.

 Next year is going to be exciting, as we will have to eagerly wait and see how this whole project Libra gets off the ground.